JosephTLyons/text-align/README.md

 ## Description:

-* This package aims to be useful when aligning items in academic papers, but you may find other uses for it.
+* This package aims to be useful when aligning items in documentation or plaintext files, but you may find other uses for it.

+## Rules

 * If no selection is made, text on the line of the cursor is aligned.
 * If a selection is made, all lines of text containing the selection will be aligned.